evertdespiegeleer/go-template-js/readme.md

 # @evertdespiegeleer/go-template
 A (wasm based) Node wrapper for the Go template engine

-The inner workings are totally different, but the library heavilly is inspired by [@ctrl/golang-template](https://github.com/scttcper/golang-template).
+While the inner workings are totally different, the library is heavilly inspired by [@ctrl/golang-template](https://github.com/scttcper/golang-template).

 ## Installation
 ```sh